Engineering Precise and Robust Effective Hamiltonians: Flowchart for effective Hamiltonian Engineering

+where $w_\text{pri}$, $w_\text{0}$ and $w_{r-1}$ are positive weights reflecting relative importance of each objective.
+The different cost functions are obtained from Eqs. \eqref{fubi}, \eqref{tot0} and \eqref{totr} respectively:

+where the sum $\sum_{i_1,\ldots,i_r}'$ is taken over all $i_1,\ldots,i_r$ excluding the case where $i_1=\cdots=i_r$.
 Given the relaxation times and desired FoM, determine the maximal $T_\text{seq}$ of a sequence that allows the target FoM.
-Specify higher-order corrections including higher-order terms in the Magnus expansion of $\Delta H$ and $H_\text{pert}$ and their cross terms.
-Use a numerical optimizer, such as gradient descent \cite{khaneja2005optimal} or simulated annealing \cite{tsallis1996generalized}, to find $\{a_k(t)\}$ that achieves $U_\text{target}$ and $H_\text{target}$ within the desired fidelity while accounting for designated error terms and higher-order corrections.
+Use a numerical optimizer, such as gradient descent \cite{khaneja2005optimal} or simulated annealing \cite{tsallis1996generalized}, to find $\{a_k(t)\}$ that minimizes $f_\text{tot}\lr{\lc{a_k(t)}}$.
 A solution should be searched with short $T_\text{seq}$ first and with an increased $T_\text{seq}$ if no solution can be found with the current value of $T_\text{seq}$ so that shorter sequences can be found.